 2. Study the job description

-Job descriptions (JD) and person specification (PS) will describe the essential and desirable qualities, skills and knowledge required to do the job you are applying for.
+Job descriptions (JD) and person specifications (PS) will describe the essential and desirable qualities, skills and knowledge required to do the job you are applying for.
 Ensure you have read these and can say with confidence how you meet these requirements.
-Make notes and take them to the interview, this is the language the employer is looking for.
-Often employers mark questions based on the criteria set out in the JD and PS.
+Make notes and take them to the interview; this is the language the employer is looking for.
+Often, employers mark questions based on the criteria set out in the JD and PS.
 Research the organisation you are applying to, taking into account the local demographics and issues relating to social care.
 Take note of who will be interviewing you.

 An employer is curious to learn about your values and that you can demonstrate a critical understanding of the factors that form your practice.
 The Social Graces set out by Alison Roper and John Burnham are useful when thinking about who you are as practitioner.
 The Graces set out different aspects of identity and self.
 Considering what is important to you helps you to think about what internal biases you may have and how you got them.

 4. Reflective and reflexive

 One interesting distinction employers may wish for you to make is the difference between reflection and reflexivity.

 How to use it: For example, if you are asked about a time you were working with a family and adapted your approach:

 Reflection would involve ‘I realised that I could have completed better direct work with the child’.
 Reflexivity would be different: ‘I noticed I was too focused on the parents during one of my visits, I realised I was little unsure about how to engage the child so I adapted and got down on the level of the child.
 I took some time to observe the child to think about how best to engage with them’.

 Think about what role supervision could take in your practice.
 Also, prepare examples of your CPD and areas in which you would like to develop.

 How to use it: If, for example, you were to suggest supervision is a good space for direction, your point may be appreciated but it would be limited.
 Think about how supervision could enrich and develop your practice.